 Units are encouraged to participate in outpost activities.
 If a unit is interested in an outpost and need trail food, they are to check with the Trek Center.
-Bag Lunches are also available for outpost meals, and those requests are made at the Dining Hall.
-Units can also request bag lunches for your trip home on Saturday.
-All bag lunches must be requested at least 24 hours in advance of their order.
-This is required for both Outposts and departures for home
+Bag Lunches are also available for outpost meals, there will be an online form for bagged lunch requests during your session in camp.
+This form will be distributed by session with the merit badge schedules.